· 05 September 2018 ·

 [Images in the public domain, digitised by Google]

 My play regained its place on stage in the 20th century.
 But even when my text was available, newer adaptations, now widely disseminated via recordings, allowed the whips to live and thrive.
 You have already seen some of those results.

 I’ve made a big deal out of this example, but the point goes beyond Petruchio’s sadistic proclivities, or the hit my reputation takes when people think I wrote characters who treat their spouses like mutinous sailors.
 Contaminated data in the form of damaged text is all too easy to misinterpret.
-Misinterpretation leads to mistaken conclusions, and supports mistaken assumptions.
+Misinterpretation leads to mistaken assumptions and incorrect conclusions.
 You can take it from there.

 1948 (Broadway), 1951 (West End), 1953 (MGM film), 1958 (US TV), 1964 (BBC TV), plus others: The musical, Kiss Me, Kate.
 I’m saving this for Part 3, the conclusion of my Shrew series.
 Cole Porter gets his own post.
 There will be singing.